 5.4.1.
-Three Consents to be Obtained
+THREE CONSENTS TO BE OBTAINED

 The LIFE study has three informed consent forms: one verbal and two written forms.
 The verbal consent is read prior to the beginning of the phone screening interview.
 If the participant fails to give consent, then a phone screen should not be done.
-If a participant provides verbal consent, then the assignment of a study ID number will be taken as positive evidence that initial consent was obtained.
+If a participant provides verbal consent, then the assignment of a study

+ID number will be taken as positive evidence that initial consent was obtained.

 The Phone Screening form may be administered as a face-to-face interview if the situation is warranted.

-The second phase of the screening process is the conduct of the Short Physical Performance Battery and CHAMPS questionnaire.
-Only prospective participants who are sedentary and score lower than a 10 on the SPPB test and score less than 125 minutes on the 18 screening items of CHAMPS questionnaire will be eligible for the study.
-Based on preliminary studies done in preparation for the LIFE Study, we anticipate these requirements will lead to the highest number of exclusions.
+The second phase of the screening process is the conduct of the Short Physical Performance Battery.
+Only perspective participants who score lower than a 10 on this test will be eligible for the study.
+Based on preliminary studies done in preparation for the LIFE Study, we anticipate this requirement will lead to the highest number of exclusions.
 For this reason, this one component has been given its own consent form.
 This allows the clinics to avoid having to explain the entire study to ineligible subjects.
 This also allows this component to be performed off-site to prescreen prospective participants.
-If the participant continues to qualify after the SPPB and CHAMPS, then the full informed consent form will be reviewed and signed before any further study procedures are performed.
+If the participant continues to qualify after the SPPB, then the full informed consent form will be reviewed and signed before any further study procedures are performed.